 Before I get into why you should visit Changdeokgung and a little more about its importance in Korean culture, let me just say this: book ahead of time.

 While you can stand in line and get a ticket to see the palace grounds, you actually need to be on a specific tour to visit Huwon (the secret garden).
 If it’s busy, the tickets actually sell out quickly.
 I was so annoyed with myself for not booking ahead the last time I visited.
-I totally missed out on seeing Huwon during autumn, and it’s one of the best places for fall foliage in the country.
+I totally missed out on seeing Huwon during autumn in Korea, and it’s one of the best places for fall foliage in the country.
 Luckily I’ve been before, but it would really be a bummer if you only have one chance to visit and you can’t because tickets are booked.

 There are few ways to prevent this from happening to you: